 Boil the chestnuts in a pot with water for 10 minutes.
 Peel them, and cook them in milk for 30 minutes.

 Put the chestnuts and milk in a bowl and, with an immersion blender, blend them.
-Add the vanilla and yolks, and mix.
+Pass through a sieve.
+Add the vanilla, yolks, and mix.

 Butter ramekins, making upward strokes up the sides with a pastry brush.
 Sprinkle with sugar, tilting to coat completely and tapping out any excess.
 Arrange prepared ramekins on baking sheet.

 Beat egg whites and a pinch of salt in the bowl of a stand mixer fitted with the whisk attachment on medium speed until frothy, about 2 minutes.
-Gradually add icing sugar, 1 Tbsp. at a time, and beat until medium peaks form, 6–7 minutes.
+Gradually add icing sugar, 1 Tbsp. at a time, and beat until medium peaks form, 6 to7 minutes.

 Using a rubber spatula, fold one-quarter of the beaten egg whites into chestnut mixture to lighten.
 Fold in remaining egg whites in 2 batches.
 Divide batter among prepared ramekins, filling completely.